-We show that as search frequency increases, the set of dynamic equilibria shrinks uniformly in three dimensions: (i) equilibrium payoffs associated a given state of the economy; (ii) the average strategy played over any given unit of time; and (iii) dynamic paths of the state variables.
+As search becomes more frequent this strategic substitutability disappears.
+We characterize the set of dynamic equilibria and show that with more frequent search this set shrinks uniformly in three dimensions: (i) equilibrium payoffs associated with a given state of the economy; (ii) the average strategy played over any given unit of time; and (iii) dynamic paths of the state variables.

 To do this, we focus on symmetric equilibria in a symmetric environment.
-This restriction allows us to cleanly characterize several dimensions of the set of dynamic equilibria.
-While symmetric equilibria are often the object of interest a natural question is how our results generalize to asymmetric equilibria or environments.
+This restriction allows us to sharply characterize several dimensions of the set of dynamic equilibria.
+While symmetric equilibria are often the object of interest15 a natural question is how our results generalize to asymmetric equilibria or environments.
 In these more general environments characterizing the set of equilibria is considerably more difficult technically.
-While there may not be a unique dynamic equilibrium, we conjecture that the set dynamic equilibria shrinks uniformly as agents search more frequently (indexed by the characteristics we describe above).
+While there may not be a unique dynamic equilibrium, we conjecture that the set of dynamic equilibria shrinks uniformly as agents search more frequently (indexed by the characteristics we describe above).
 We further conjecture that when search is frequent every equilibrium can be approximated by an element of the set of continuous search equilibria.
 In other words, when search is frequent, much of the multiplicity will not matter.